We are sorry but he swimming pool is out of order for the month of September and maybe longer)

-Centrally located on the east side of the Big Island, you will be convenient to Hilo, Kilauea Volcano National Park, the snowy summit of the Mauna Kea observatories, Onizuka Center for International Astronomy, black sand beaches, tropical gardens, waterfalls, warm water ponds, hiking, the historical villages of Kea'au, Pahoa and Kapoho area where the hot ponds have succumbed to the new lava flow.
+Centrally located on the east side of the Big Island, you will be convenient to Hilo, Kilauea Volcano National Park, the snowy summit of the Mauna Kea observatories, Onizuka Center for International Astronomy, black sand beaches, tropical gardens, waterfalls, hiking, the historical villages of Kea'au, Pahoa and Kapoho area where the hot ponds have succumbed to the new lava flow.

 Just a 1 mile distance covers all your shopping needs at the Keaau shopping center and the daily Keaau farmers market.
 It is also not far to downtown Hilo, its shops and shopping centers and the famous Hilo farmers market (10 to 20 minutes).